 21 Fourth of July Desserts That Look Patriotic Without Going Full Flag Cake

 It’s the morning before the Fourth and someone already asked what I’m bringing for dessert.
 Fourth of July desserts are on my mind, and you don’t always need a full-on flag cake to look festive.
 I’ll show you easy, mostly make-ahead sweets that read patriotic without being fussy or flashy.
+A selection of red, white, and blue Fourth of July desserts including cupcakes, parfaits, cheesecakes, and cookies arranged on a wooden table with berries and festive decorations.
+I like treats you can throw together between carpool and packing the cooler.
+These ideas work for potlucks, kids’ help sessions, or a quick tray you can grab on the way out.

 1) Berry Trifle Cups with Blueberry Sauce